osg-htc/docs/docs/data/stashcache/install-origin.md

 | Enable a service to start on boot       | `systemctl enable <SERVICE-NAME>`  |
 | Disable a service from starting on boot | `systemctl disable <SERVICE-NAME>` |

-In addition, the origin service automatically uses the following systemd units:
+In addition, the origin service automatically uses the following SystemD units:

 | **Service name** | **Notes** |
 |------------------|-----------|